-In other words, you’re do everything right, but you’re still suffering.
+In other words, you’re doing everything right, but you’re still suffering.

-Well you may be in for a shock.
-Because it turns out some of the foods you’re eating—even some perfectly healthy ones—could be CAUSING your joint pain.
-In fact many of the foods we eat every day can contribute to the inflammation that triggers joint pain.
+In fact, many of the foods we eat every day can contribute to the inflammation that triggers joint pain.

-11 surprising foods that can cause joint pain
+11 foods that are causing your joint pain

 Many of us enjoy a cold beer or a glass of wine from time to time.
-After all alcohol in moderation can be good for your heart.
-But if you suffer from joint pain you might want to reconsider this “healthy” habit because it could be behind those aching knees, knuckles or big toe.
+After all, experts say in moderation alcohol could have some health benefits.
+But if you suffer from joint pain, you might want to reconsider this “healthy” habit because it could be behind your aching knees, knuckles or big toe.

 2. Chinese food: